AdobeDocs/workfront.en/help/quicksilver/workfront-basics/ai-assistant/ai-assistant-overview.md

  </tbody>
 </table>

-For more detail about the information in this table, see [Access requirements in Workfront documentation](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).## Prerequisites to AI Assistant
+For more detail about the information in this table, see [Access requirements in Workfront documentation](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).

 ## Prerequisites to AI Assistant